We tend to write about our available software and hardware frequently. (Go figure.) So it’s important that we’re consistent in how we reference them.

 - Be sure to call it “the camera” or “the Focus camera.”
 We reserve just “Focus” for the entire product.

-- Regardless of which Focus product you’re referring to, stick to our “subsequent mentions” guideline (i.e., on repeated mentions within the same email or content piece, refer to the product as “Focus”).
+- Regardless of which Focus product you’re referring to, stick to our “subsequent mentions” guideline (i.e., on repeated mentions within the same email or content piece, you can drop “Hudl” from the name).

-- You don’t always have to use the full name when distinguishing between indoor and outdoor.
-Feel free to refer to the products as “indoor and outdoor cameras” or “indoor and outdoor Focus,” but don’t capitalize “indoor” or “outdoor” in these cases.
+- You don’t always have to use the full name when distinguishing between indoor, outdoor and portable.
+Feel free to refer to the products as “our portable camera” or “indoor and outdoor Focus.”
+In these cases, you wouldn’t capitalize “indoor,” “outdoor” or “portable.”

-- To reiterate, don’t capitalize “outdoor” or “indoor” unless it comes after “Focus” (refer to the example below).
+- To reiterate, don’t capitalize “outdoor” or “indoor” unless it comes after “Focus,” which would make it the official name (refer to the example below).

 Features are functionalities that exist within our products.
 A user’s library, an analyst’s breakdown or a player’s highlight — these are all just parts of our overall product line.